pranabsarma18/news/README.md

 # 📰 News Web Application using Django

-A full-stack **News Publishing Web Application** developed using Django.
-The application allows users to read and manage news articles through a clean, secure, and scalable backend system.
+A full-stack **News Publishing Web Application** developed using Django.The application allows users to read and manage news articles through a clean, secure, and scalable backend system.
   It is deployed on Heroku with PostgreSQL as the production database.

 🌐 **Live Website:**
 https://protected-coast-00893-5854a6906bdb.herokuapp.com/